Natural Building Workshops and Volunteer Opportunities

 Workshops and courses will continue to evolve as the season progresses so check here occasionally or send me a note or friend me on Facebook to receive updates.
 Please note your work party interest in the friend request.
 Stay tuned, in the mean time consider one of the following.

-- develop hands-on experience and skill in this remarkable natural building technique. - volunteer your time and learn about sustainable construction - help us continue creating this beautiful community space - have fun mixing clay, sand, water, and straw together, doing the cob dance. - building community is fun, rewarding, and inspiring. - kids are welcome
+- develop hands-on experience and skill in this remarkable natural building technique. - learn about sustainable construction - help us continue creating this beautiful community space - kids are welcome

 Come join us at 135 Werth Blvd.
-We'll provide smiles and laughter, instruction on how to mix and apply cob, and some light snacks.
-Please bring work clothes for mud and foot wear for treading cob (rubber boots work well.)
+Newberg, OR.
+We'll provide smiles and laughter, instruction, and some light snacks.
+Please bring work clothes and foot wear for mud.
 Questions?
 Contact Rose the Learning Garden Coordinator.
-971-722-8610 or email@example.com
+971-722-8610 or firstname.lastname@example.org

 Straw-Clay Accessory Structure On going Portland, OR